RW2023/rewilsonReactPort/README.md

 ## Understanding Required

-To build a React portfolio site, it's essential to have a good understanding of the following:
+To build a React portfolio site, it's essential I had a good understanding of the following:

 - React basics, including components, JSX, and props
 - HTML and CSS, including layout and responsive design